psycofdj/coverxygen/README.md

                         - struct    : struct definitions
                         - union     : union definitions
                         - define    : define definitions
-                        - file      : file definitions
+                        - file      : files
                         - namespace : namespace definitions
-                        - page      : page definitions
+                        - page      : documentation pages
                         - all       : all above
 ```

 ## Run lcov or genhtml

-If you want an simple console output :
+lcov can be used to generate a simple console output based on documented lines :
 ```
 lcov --summary doc-coverage.info
 ```